 Many people pursue therapy in order to address issues that have resulted from experiences of abandonment.
 Sometimes, in the process of addressing a person’s present psychological problem, therapy reveals that the source of the issue is in fact trauma associated with childhood abandonment.
-Therapy can help a person separate fears of the past from the present, setting the stage for cognitive transformation so that he or she can develop more positive reactions and realistic expectations for their lives.
+Working with a therapist, a person can learn to separate fears of the past from the present, setting the stage for cognitive transformation so that he or she can develop more positive reactions and realistic expectations for their lives.
 Healing occurs when people begin to recognize that their fears are rooted in the past and develop the ability to minimize the way fear controls their emotional responses to current relationships and events.

 Any type of therapy, from eye movement desensitization and reprocessing (EMDR) to dialectical behavior therapy, can address abandonment issues, and psychotherapy for abandonment is often focused on helping a person tend in a self-compassionate way to the parts of oneself that hold the memories and feelings associated with abandonment trauma.
 This can include distinguishing the vulnerable, helpless child of the past from the adult who is much stronger and more capable today.
 Often, the experience of therapy alone can help to soothe a person’s abandonment fears as the therapist remains attentive to and demonstrates empathy for the client.
 Individuals who struggle with overwhelming abandonment issues can learn to manage them in a healthy and productive way.
 Learning to care for oneself, access a safe and calm center, communicate one’s needs in intimate relationships, and develop trust for other people are all part of overcoming serious abandonment fears.